smatechnologies/ibm-i-agent-docs/docs/file-transfer/screens.md

 [SMA File Transfer SSL/TLS Security Options]{style="font-family: Arial; font-size: 9pt; font-weight: bold;"}

-The setting of the TLS Security options can match the same parameters as described for the Agent\'s Job Scheduler and JORS communications settings, as described in the Configuration section of this Agent\'s User Help.
-The Extended Discussion of Parameters under that topic includes additional details and instructions about implementing TLS Security for any of this Agent\'s communication services.
+The setting of the TLS Security options can match the same parameters as described for the Agent's Job Scheduler and JORS communications settings, as described in the Configuration section of this Agent's User Help.
+The Extended Discussion of Parameters under that topic includes additional details and instructions about implementing TLS Security for any of this Agent's communication services.

 One notable difference for SMA File Transfer is that this Agent uses two additional Digital Certificate Applications in the IBM i Digital